POPULAR PLACES TO VISIT

-Walking distance from the city centre of Melbourne is the iconic area of Carlton.
-This historic inner city suburb is one of the oldest parts of Melbourne.
-It dates from the beginning of the Victorian gold rush era in 1851 and is definitely a favourite part of Melbourne.
+Walking distance from the city centre of Melbourne is the iconic suburb of Carlton.
+This historic area is one of the oldest parts of Melbourne.
+It dates from the beginning of the Victorian gold rush era in 1851 and is definitely one of my favourite parts of Melbourne.
 There is so much to love here for locals like myself, as well as tourists.
-So I’m recommending 4 really cool sites for you to visit in Carlton that are very popular.
+So I’m recommending 4 really cool sites for you to see in Carlton that are very popular.

 1. Melbourne Museum

 The first site is this fabulous modern, architecturally designed museum, located near the central business district.
 Built in 1998, this is a perfect start to any site-seeing itinerary in Melbourne.
 Here you can learn all about Australian and Aboriginal culture, and history of the city.